SystemsApproach/sdn/access.rst

    `SD-Core Project  <https://opennetworking.org/sd-core/>`__.
    Open Networking Foundation.
 2021.

-What is important to our discussion is that while the UPF can also be implemented as a server-hosted microservice—it runs a loop that reads packet from an input port and writes them to an output port—because we have access to a programmable switching fabric, we can offload that function to the switches.
+What is important to our discussion is that while the UPF can also be implemented as a server-hosted microservice—just like any software-based router—because we have access to a programmable switching fabric, we can offload that function to the switches.
 This is exactly what the ``upf`` extension to ``fabric.p4`` shown in Section 7.4 does.

 But what is this extra functionality beyond forwarding IP packets?
 UPF performs three additional tasks.
-First, it encapsulates/decapsulates packets sent between to/from the base station.
+First, it encapsulates/decapsulates packets sent between to/from the base stations.
 These are GTP-over-UDP/IP encapsulated packets.
-Second, queues packets according to the different QoS levels the operator wants to provide.
+Second, it queues packets according to the different QoS levels the operator wants to provide.
 Both of these tasks can be implemented in a straightforward way in P4 and the underlying programmable switches.
 The third task is to "hold" packets destined for a UE that has recently moved, so that no packets are dropped during the period of time the corresponding session state is in transition.
 This is not something that today's P4 switches are able to support.
 So instead, the switch temporarily redirects those packets to a server for hold-and-replay, or alternatively, to a SmartNIC connected to those servers.
 McDavid and colleagues describe the mechanism for doing this is more detail.

 .. _reading_upf:
 .. admonition:: Further Reading

    R. MacDavid, *et al.*
    A P4-based 5G User Plane Function.
-   June 2021.
+ACM SOSR.
+September 2021.

-The main takeaway from this discussion is that access networks and switching fabrics are complementary use cases for SDN.
-The switching fabric not only interconnects servers that are able to host access network control plane functionality, but the fabric itself is also able to run some data plane functionality on behalf of the access networks.
+The main takeaway from this discussion is that access networks and switching fabrics are complementary use cases for SDN that can work in tandem.
+The switching fabric not only interconnects servers that host access network control plane functionality (including the RIC and xApps), but the fabric also runs some data plane functionality on behalf of the access networks.
 When you combine all these use cases, the end result is an *access-edge cloud*: a modest-sized cluster built from commodity servers and switches, deployed in enterprises and other edge sites, and able to host both access network workloads and edge service workloads.
-Aether is an example open source instance of such an edge cloud.
+Aether is an open source example of such an edge cloud, combining SD-Fabric, SD-RAN, and SD-Core in a self-contained package that can be deployed in enterprises and managed as a cloud service.

 .. _reading_aether:
 .. admonition:: Further Reading